 9. Enter cd to return to the root directory

 That’s all that’s required to set up the one wire interface.
 Now you can run one of the programs below to output the temperature to an SSH terminal or to an LCD…

 Programming the Temperature Sensor

 The examples below are written in Python.
-If this is your first time running Python programs, see How to Write and Run a Python Program on the Raspberry Pi to see how to save and run Python files.
+If this is your first time running a Python program, check out our tutorial How to Write and Run a Python Program on the Raspberry Pi to see how to save and run Python files.

 Temperature Output to SSH Terminal

 This is a basic Python program that will output the temperature readings in Fahrenheit and Celsius to your SSH terminal: